 The Hawaiian Islands have profound spiritual and religious roots, and a deep connection to the ocean, the natural environment and the elements.
 This means that Maui, and the other islands have plenty of beautiful sayings about life, the ocean, the mountains and the wind.

 This post is full of Maui Instagram captions, as well as quotes from Maui Hawaii and a few Hawaiian puns you will probably hear when you visit Maui.
+When you are planning your trip to Maui, you will have the perfect quotes to caption your memories!

 If you like this post, you can find more posts like it in my Hawaiian Instagram captions post!
+Also read vacation Instagram captions and Spring Break instagram captions for general inspirational travel captions for your photos!

 The Best Maui Instagram Captions and Quotes